 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-They are the most significant assessed risks of material misstatements, including those due to fraud, described below and we performed appropriate audit procedures to address these matters.
+They are the most significant assessed risks of material misstatements, including those due to fraud.
 Key audit matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon we have summarised our response to those risks.
 We do not provide a separate opinion on these matters.
 We have determined the following key audit matters: